The Benefits of E-Invoicing (Electronic Invoicing)

 2. Better account reconciliation

-With e-invoicing, customers can send the details of the invoices paid along with the payments to help simplify account reconciliation.
+With e-invoicing, customers can send the details of the invoices along with the payments to help simplify account reconciliation.

 3. Reduced costs